 Embark upon a magical adventure to discover Moorea’s best attractions.
 After pick-up at your hotel, visit Cook’s or Opunohu Bay and their magnificent mountains.
 Cruise through Moorea’s lagoon to go meet friendly stingrays and blacktip sharks.
-Go snorkeling and admire amazing fish and coral reefs.
+Go snorkeling and admire amazing fish and coral reefs & enjoy fresh fruits and drinks.
 To top off a perfect day, enjoy the cooking class on the motu and learn how to prepare the famous poisson cru.
+Learn more about polynesian culture with a demonstration of braiding, medicinal plants or how to tie your pareo (local sarong).
 You will then be brought back to your hotel.

 The tour operates rain or shine, unless the weather is unsafe.

 - Free pick-up from hotels and ferry (min.
 2 people)